gardener/gardener/docs/api-reference/extensions.md

 <td>
 <em>(Optional)</em>
 <p>Units is a list of systemd unit names that are part of the generated Cloud Config and shall be
-restarted when a new version has been downloaded.</p>
+restarted when a new version has been downloaded.
+TODO(rfranzke): Deprecate this field once UseGardenerNodeAgent feature gate is promoted to GA.</p>
 </td>
 </tr>
 <tr>